LuisGC/blog/content/blog/2018/12/The-German-Romantische-Strasse.md

 ## Röttingen

 [Röttingen](https://en.wikipedia.org/wiki/R%C3%B6ttingen) was another quick visit before lunch.
 Their well preserved medieval fortifications and old town deserved a visit.
 The [Brattenstein Castle](https://de.wikipedia.org/wiki/Burg_Brattenstein) looked nice, it was closed but we could at least see that it also serves as a small open air theater.
 Another interesting place in seasons with better weather conditions.

+We also discovered a sun-dial hike trail around the town, with a different type of sun-dial in each stop.
+Nice also for longer stays.

 ## Rothenburg ob der Tauber